-3,000+ students are enrolled in Ohio Hi-Point Career Center courses through our Satellite programs!
+Satellite programs exist within 11 out of Ohio Hi-Point’s 14 partner schools and over 5,000 students are enrolled in Ohio Hi-Point Career Center courses through our Satellite programs.

 The Ohio Hi-Point (OHP) Career Center satellite program began Fall 2004 when Graham Local Schools and OHP partnered to expand access to career-technical programs.
 The goals of the satellite programs are to provide more resources to help students prepare for both career and college, grant opportunities for young people to discover and be proud of their talents, and recognize the industry needs so that we can equip students with the experience they need to be successful in the future job market.

-Today, the program has grown to 52 programs, 44 teachers, 3 administrators, 2 technology coordinators, and 1 administrative assistant who serve over 3,000 students across the district.
+Today, the program has grown to 58 programs, serving over 5,000 students across the district.
 Satellites are located within 11 of OHP’s 14 partner schools, plus an aviation program at Grimes Field in Urbana.
 Satellites bring career-technical education to students rather than students traveling to the Career Center in Bellefontaine.

 At the request of the Champaign Economic Partnership, Honda and other manufacturers, OHP implemented high school Advanced Manufacturing programs and middle school Pre-engineering programs which was a large equipment investment for OHP.